 Your ODFI collects ACH files, verifies the validity of the files, and then transmits the files to the ACH Operator.
-The ACH Operator edits the file to ensure proper formatting and then distributes the files to RDFIs.
+The ACH Operator edits the files to ensure proper formatting and then distributes the files to RDFIs.
 The RDFI receives the files for its account holders.
-The RDFI posts entries to Receiver's accounts based upon the settlement date and the account number.
+The RDFI posts entries to Receiver's accounts based upon the settlement date and the account number within the file.